kauri-io/Content/truffle/truffle.md

 ## Ganache

-Available as a cross-platform GUI application or command line tool (`ganache-cli`), Ganache starts a local and personal Ethereum blockchain on your machine that is essential for other aspects of the Truffle Suite.
+Available as a cross-platform GUI application or command line tool (`ganache-cli`), Ganache starts a local and personal Ethereum blockchain on your machine useful for testing, and other aspects of the Truffle Suite.
 Alongside this are tabs for details on settings, accounts, blocks, transactions, and logs.

 ![Ganache GUI](./ganache.png)